 If no response is filed, the case may be able to proceed by default.
 See Default Time Table to calculate your service dates.

-You can set a default hearing through ezCourtForms, or by calling 602-372-3332.
-You will be asked a series of questions about your case before we can schedule your hearing.
+You can set a default hearing by calling 602-372-3332.
+During the call, you will be asked a series of questions about your case before your hearing can be scheduled.

 Default Frequently Asked Questions